midhunkalarikkal/FullDomain/Notes/js.md

 xyz();
 }
 ```
-This is named function expression , which is nothing but a normal function statement is assinged to a variable
+Which is nothing but a normal function statement is assinged to a variable

 But we cant invoke the function using xyz() like this in outside , it will cause an reference error